Clement Throckmorton (MP for Warwickshire)

 Throckmorton was the son of Job Throckmorton of Haseley Warwickshire and his wife Dorothy Vernon, daughter of Thomas Vernon of Howell, Staffordshire.
-He was awarded BA from Queen's College, Oxford having been allowed to count 8 terms at Cambridge University.
-He was a student of Inner Temple in 1600.
+He was awarded the B.A. from Queen's College, Oxford, having been allowed to count eight terms at Cambridge University.
+He was a student of the Inner Temple in 1600.
 In 1624, Throckmorton was elected Member of Parliament for Warwickshire.
 He was re-elected MP for Warwickshire in 1625 and 1626.
 He was, according to Dugdale, "not a little eminent for his learning and eloquence".

 Throckmorton married Lettice Fisher, daughter of Sir Clement Fisher of Packington, Warwickshire and was the father of Job and Clement.